devrelcollective/getting-started/CodeOfConduct.md

 Content name, description, and other visible metadata must not include abusive, inappropriate, or harassing content.

 # Reporting Violations of this Code of Conduct
-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at reach out to Mary Thengvall (@mary_grace), Meg Hartley (@meg), or Laura Watkins (@laurajane) and send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at reach out to Mary Thengvall (@mary_grace), Matt Broberg (@mbbroberg), or Dave Josephsen (@dave) and send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 # Consequences
 All content published to DevRel Collective, including user account credentials, is hosted at the sole discretion of the DevRel Collective administrators.